Participation in a clinical trial can provide access to cutting-edge, potentially lifesaving and life-enhancing treatments.

 Does my doctor have to be one of the doctors involved in the trial for me to take part?

 No, your doctor does not have to participate in the trial in order for you to join.
 Trial researchers may provide you with care or they will want your regular doctor to care for you.
-Whether or not your doctor participates in the trial, you will need to see him or her for general medical care.
+Whether or not your doctor participates in the trial, you will need to see them for general medical care.
 Sometimes you may have to attend a different treatment centre and have a new doctor to participate in a trial.

 How do I find out if I’m eligible?